aidenybai/lucia/README.md

 # [Lucia](https://lucia.js.org) &middot; ![Code Size](https://badgen.net/badgesize/brotli/https/unpkg.com/lucia?color=7460E1&style=flat-square) ![NPM Version](https://img.shields.io/npm/v/lucia?color=%23C454FF&style=flat-square) ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?color=%23E676AA&style=flat-square) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?color=%23FA8A7C&style=flat-square)

-> Currently not suitable for production.
-Every version has major breaking changes.

-Tiny library for tiny web apps.
+> Tiny library for tiny web apps.

-- 🅰️ **Declarative:** Lucia makes it painless to create interactive UIs.
+- 🔮 **Declarative:** Lucia makes it painless to create interactive UIs.
 Declarative views make your code more predictable, simpler to understand, and easier to debug.
+- 🧰 **Directive:** Lucia relies heavily on the concept of bringing development to the HTML, making it easier to visualize than interacting with the actual DOM through directive attributes.
 - 💥 **Reactive:** When a data point is changed, the loose Virtual DOM will react and will update and render the points in realtime.
 - ⚡ **Lightweight:** Lucia is extremely light (~3kb min+brotli) and performant as it does not VNode diff, renders directives only if necessary, and relies only on selectors.
 - 🗂️ **Data-Driven:** Instead of using traditional direct DOM manipulation, Lucia provides an interface to change data to mutate our loose Virtual DOM.
-- ✅ **Directive-based:** Lucia relies heavily on the concept of bringing development to the HTML, making it easier to visualize than interacting with the actual DOM.

 ## Installation